5roop/task4/README.md

 The SETIMES dataset must be structured in a more correct fashion that prevents data leakage.

 I shall repeat the processing in new IPython notebook for reproducibility, but previously used data files will be overwritten.

+I encountered some problems with connectivity that stemmed from the lack of diskspace due to all the clarin web crawl data.
+They have temporarily been deleted.